sbentley2019/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a simple, single-page AJAX-based Twitter clone that uses jQuery, JS, HTML5 and CSS3.
+It was created by Stewart Bentley at a Lighthouse Labs web dev bootcamp to practice the previously mentioned front-end dev skills plus AJAX and back-end skills such as Node, Express and MongoDB.

 ## Final Product